-SC State Housing's key support processes are in Legal, Human Resources, Finance, Information Technology and Procurement.
-While many of the processes that dictate the performance of these functions are either mandated by the State, governed by laws on both the federal and state level, scrutinized through the establishment of generally accepted principles and practices, or enforced through common standards, these key support processes are afforded enough latitude to ensure that while certain elements of their functions are not subject to consideration, those that are subject to interpretation can be adjusted to deliver maximum performance and superior process quality.
+SC State Housing's key support processes are in Legal, Human Resources, Finance, Information Technology, Procurement and Marketing and Communications.
+While many of the processes that dictate the performance of these areas are either mandated by the state, governed by laws on both federal and state levels, scrutinized through the establishment of generally accepted principles and practices, or enforced through common standards, these key support areas have the flexibility to adjust processes in order to deliver maximum performance and superior process quality.
 As with other processes, these are evaluated and adjusted to ensure that they contribute to the overall success of SC State Housing in attaining its strategic goals through its strategic plan.